 Diagrams 2018 is the tenth conference in the biennial series that started in 2000.
 The multidisciplinary nature of Diagrams means it encompasses: architecture, art, artificial intelligence, biology, cartography, cognitive science, computer science, education, graphic design, history of science, human-computer interaction, linguistics, logic, mathematics, philosophy, psychology, and software modelling.
 The conference attracts a large number of researchers from these interrelated fields, positioning Diagrams as the major international event in the area.

-Diagrams 2018 will be hosted by Edinburgh Napier University in the UK.
+Diagrams 2018 will be held from June 18th to 22nd in 2018, hosted by Edinburgh Napier University in the UK.
 The conference venue is located within a short distance of the UNESCO World Heritage designated-centre of Edinburgh.
 This makes the venue an ideal location for delegates to explore the vibrant city, famous for its castle, culture, and history.

 The organisers are delighted to announce various new additions for 2018, two exciting keynote speakers, and other highlights: